"Goal music Arma? No one Told Me About That When I Signed!

 As the game counts down it wouldn’t be Saints without some more dodgy moments and QPR break down our left and the ball across is half blocked by Manning but arrives at the feet of young QPR sub Sideshow Bob, who luckily for us, takes a shit touch and we calmly play out of defence and get away with it.
 Ten points out of twelve.
 Get in.

+Thank fuck for that, A home win and just about deserved on the second half performance though you’d be hard-pressed to argue that QPR didn’t deserve anything.
+Considering that the team had the attacking heart ripped out of it 24 hours before the kick-off, any win, no matter how narrow has to be applauded.
 The first half was pretty average to be honest with Saints unsurprisingly, looking pretty toothless upfront.
 Adam Armstrong, having reverted to his favourite position, seemed to spend more time out of the box than in it and we didn’t have a focal point.
 Sam Edozie had a really good first half out on the left and thoroughly deserved his first professional goal.
 He perfectly gave the QPR right back twisted blood in the first half when he walked round him leaving the hapless defender flat on his arse.
 Sam Amo on the right struggled to get into the game but will have learnt a lot from today all will be better next time.
 I honestly don’t think he would have started today if it wasn’t for the fact that Ryan Fraser only arrived yesterday.
 We pulled our usual trick of scoring and then switching off and allowing QPR to equalise and for the rest of the first half, they looked the better side.
 The second half was eventually a different story with Flynn Downes settling in to his role in the centre of midfield and Shea Charles fitting in nicely alongside Bednarek who had sussed out how to play against the right handful Sinclair Armstrong, up front for QPR, who has that horrible (for a defender) combination of pace and power.
 Those three shutting the door on most of QPR‘s attacking efforts for the last half an hour and the bringing on of Ryan Fraser was key, with the latter being the catalyst for our winner.
 The only downside of Fraser coming on was that it moved Sam Edozie over to the right, where he was not nearly as effective, possibly because QPR’s left back Paal was decent.
 It is quite bizarre how Adam Armstrong suddenly looks twice the player joining in from midfield than he does when he plays upfront.
 Our lack of attacking options however was perfectly illustrated by the fact that in order to drop Adam deeper, we had to bring on Sekou Mara, who simply reminded Sport Republic that we need another striker.
 Armstrong clearly revels in space, be it behind the defence or in front of it.
 He’s not great when under pressure when tightly marked.
 In the four games so far, he was the worst player in our side when playing as a striker at Hillsborough.
 Against Norwich he came alive when Che came on and he moved out left and had his best match of the season in midfield against Plymouth.

 There were some strange performances out there today with Alcaraz probably having the worst game he’s ever had in a Saints shirt whereas Gavin Bazunu had one of his best.
 I was also very impressed by how well Jan Bednarek coped with Sinclair Armstrong and organised the defence after Captain Jack had gone off.
 It looks like a bit of a nasty injury for Stephens so the signing of Mason Holgate has come at exactly the right time.
 Bednarek got very lucky to be awarded a free kick in the first half when he got caught out by Armstrong’s pace but he learned from that and kept the powerful youngster in check from then on in.